tinamengxq/GDIM32-Final/README.md

 By stepping through the code while multiple objects were visible on screen, I was able to observe the actual dot values, distance values, and final score comparisons in real time.
 I noticed that small differences in dot values significantly affected which object was selected, especially when two interactable objects were close to each other.

+During debugging, I also discovered a second issue.
+Occasionally, when the player pressed the interaction key (F) while facing the Clerk, a different NPC such as the Cat would be triggered instead.
+At first, this appeared to be another scoring imbalance problem.
+However, after stepping through the loop with breakpoints, I realized that more interactable objects were being detected than were visibly present in the scene.

+Although only two NPC characters appeared in the game world, there were actually four objects implementing the IInteractable interface.
+In some cases, the NPC interaction script had been attached both to the visible character model and to an empty parent GameObject.
+As a result, the targeting system was evaluating duplicate interaction sources for the same character.
+Because the scoring system selects the highest calculated score, the invisible or unintended object could sometimes win the comparison, leading to inconsistent interaction behavior.

+After identifying this hierarchy issue, we reorganized the scene structure to ensure that each NPC had only one active interactable component attached to the correct object.
+This eliminated duplicate targets and made the interaction behavior consistent.

+To further understand the impact of these variables, I experimented with adjusting the `viewDotThreshold` and observing how changes in the scoring weight influenced object selection behavior.
+Through this process, I confirmed that the interaction system was functioning as designed, but that small parameter differences could noticeably affect user perception of targeting accuracy.
+This helped me better understand the sensitivity of weighted scoring systems in gameplay mechanics.

+**Reflection:**
+This debugging process improved my understanding of how mathematical weighting directly affects player experience.
+Although the interaction system was logically correct, small imbalances in scoring weights produced unintuitive results during gameplay.
+Through step-by-step inspection in Visual Studio code using breakpoints, I learned the importance of validating gameplay systems not only through theoretical correctness but also through practical testing in realistic scenarios.
+In future projects, I would consider visualizing targeting data or implementing raycast-based prioritization earlier in development to reduce ambiguity in object selection.